BrkRaw/brkraw/docs/cli/convert.md

 Notes:

-- Default is 1
-- If omitted and multiple recos exist, all recos are converted
+- If omitted, all recos for the selected scans are converted
 - Some converter hooks may not use reco IDs explicitly

 ## Output control